-\end{prop} \begin{proof} See \cite{BeCh09} and corollary 2.30, lemma 2.48 and proposition 2.39 of \cite{Na10}. \end{proof}
+\end{prop} \begin{proof} See \cite{BeCh09} and Corollary 2.30, Lemma 2.48 and Proposition 2.39 of \cite{Na10}. \end{proof}

 Next, we recall some relations between crystalline representations and trianguline representations.
 Let $V$ be a crystalline $E$-representation of rank $d$.
-First, we define the crystalline deformation functor $D_V^{\mathrm{cris}}$ which is a sub functor of $D_V$ defined by
+We define the crystalline deformation functor $D_V^{\mathrm{cris}}$ which is a subfunctor of $D_V$ defined by